April 25 BHA Meeting Presentations on Human Trafficking

-Dr. Bipin Sharma and Matthew Beutler of the Existential Counselors Society (ECS) will be the guest speakers at the Tuesday, Feb.
-28, 2017, meeting of the Behavioral Health Alliance of Grundy County.
+Samantha Tyree of Guardian Angel Community Services will be the guest speaker at the Tuesday, March 28, 2017, meeting of the Behavioral Health Alliance of Grundy County.
 The meeting will start with a 3 p.m. business meeting followed by the presentation on new services for sexual assault victims in Grundy County.

 The BHA meeting is held at the Canalport Conference Room, 318 W. Illinois Ave., Morris, and is open to anyone who is interested in the behavioral health topics we explore.
 Download our March 28 BHA Meeting Flyer for more information.

 The Behavioral Health Alliance of Grundy County sponsored a community dialogue and information gathering session on Tuesday, January 24, 2017, at the Grundy County Administration Center, 1320 Union St., Morris IL.
 The meeting was themed “Missing Pieces.”

 About 40 stakeholders—from referrers to providers to clients—in Grundy County’s behavioral health system took part in this discussion of needs and gaps, especially in regard to youth and young adults.
 Insights gathered in the 2016 Community Health Needs Assessment will be shared as part of a process that suggests potential collaborations to address gaps and challenges.

 You can get a copy of the “Missing Pieces” assessment summary by emailing your request to firstname.lastname@example.org.